Justin Barrett: National Democratic Party of Germany

 The National Party and Barrett have stated that he addressed meetings all across Europe in his capacity as an anti-abortion speaker.
 He has stated that he regrets "not being more careful" regarding his attendance of events held by the NPD in Germany.

 A leading far-right politician in Germany has described the anti-abortion group Youth Defence as "an important part of our international network".
 Youth Defence is the backbone of the No to Nice Campaign, whose chief spokesman is Mr Justin Barrett. ...
 Mr Sascha Rossmüller, leader of the Young National Democrats (JN), youth wing of the extremist National Democratic Party (NPD), told The Irish Times: "share many important interests."
 The German authorities say the JN began to take on neo-Nazi characteristics in 1996.

 Forza Nuova (Italy)

 In June 2001, the website of neo-Fascist group Forza Nuova reported that Justin Barrett had attended a number of their events in Italy (in Milan, and Bologna).
 He attended and spoke at a Forza Nuova meeting in Milan in November 2002.
 Barrett shared a platform with Roberto Fiore at a rally of Italian fascists at the Hotel Miramar on 20 and 21 July 2001, in the Italian city of Civitanova Marche.
 At the rally, Barrett was joined by Mario Di Giovanni, Youth Defence's representative in Italy.
 A group of Forza Nuova students, led by the then 25-year-old Marco Gladi, visited Ireland in 2001 to "study" with Youth Defence.
-In an editorial on the Forza Nuova website, the movement calls itself a "friend" of Mr Barrett and praises his efforts to defeat the Nice Treaty.
+In an editorial on the Forza Nuova website, the movement calls itself a "friend" of Barrett and praises his efforts to defeat the Nice Treaty.